-As a Metaphysician and Certified Hypnosis Practitioner, I challenge people to develop their “personal and/or professional muscle” much the same as they would challenge themselves to develop their physical muscle.
-Changing beliefs, thoughts, feelings and behavior or developing “personal and/or professional muscle” has the same challenges as a physical fitness program.
+As a Metaphysician and Certified Hypnosis Practitioner, I challenge people to develop their “personal or professional muscle” much the same as they would challenge themselves to develop their physical muscle.
+Changing beliefs, thoughts, feelings, and behavior or developing “personal or professional muscle” has the same challenges as a physical fitness program.

-Think back to the time when you started some new exercise activity.
-In the beginning, you weren’t very proficient’ your muscles ached and hurt in places where you didn’t know you had muscles.
+Think back to the time when you started a new exercise activity.
+In the beginning, you weren’t very proficient’ your muscles ache and hurt in places where you didn’t know you had muscles.
 If you over-exercised or pushed your endurance, you might even have been in considerable pain.
 You knew this is normal, however, because you were using your muscles more or differently.